How to Install Jellyfin Media Server on Debian 12 and 11

 sudo apt install openssh-server

-Step 2: Connecting to Jellyfin Media Server via SSH Tunnel
+Connect to the Jellyfin Media Server via SSH

 ssh {server-ip-address} -L 8096:localhost:8096